beshu-tech/readonlyrest-docs/kibana.md

 5. Pressing "save" in the cluster wide settings app, will **not overwrite the readonlyrest.yml** file.

 Best practices:
-* Create a readonlyrest.yml containing basic "fallback" security settings, maybe with just an administrator local, so you can still login if in index settings get corrupted.
 * Build and update your production security settings from the Kibana app (will be saved in index)
 * Protect the ".readonlyrest" Kibana index with an ACL rule